grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 ### Export templates

-Grafana currently doesn't offer an Export UI for Notification templates, unlike other Alerting resources presented in this documentation.
+Grafana currently doesn't offer an Export UI for notification templates, unlike other Alerting resources presented in this documentation.

 But you can export it by manually copying the content template and title directly from the Grafana UI.